Volunteer at the Zoo

 from 8:30 a.m. until 5:00 p.m.
 Each day covers different topics, so attendance is required at all three workshop days.
 Class size is limited to ensure proper training, supervision and utilization of volunteers.
-Applications and a $25 deposit for this workshop will be due no later than Tuesday, March 4, 2014
+Applications, a Background Check Release Form and a $25 deposit for this workshop will be due no later than Tuesday, September 9, 2014

 .
 Please note that workshop dates are subject to change.